microsoft/codamosa/README.md

 > Caroline Lemieux, Jeevana Priya Inala, Shuvendu Lahiri, Siddhartha Sen. 2023.
 CODAMOSA: Escaping Coverage Plateaus in Test Generation with Pre-trained Large Language Models.
 In Proceedings of the 45th International Conference on Software Engineering.

-CodaMOSA is implemented on top of the [Pynguin](https://github.com/se2p/pynguin) platform for Python unit test generation; this code base contains the Pynguin code as well as the CodaMOSA algorithm.
-If you would like to use or build on top of the Pynguin unit test generation part of CodaMOSA, consider building directly off of Pynguin; it is more frequently maintained than CodaMOSA.
+**CodaMOSA is implemented on top of the [Pynguin](https://github.com/se2p/pynguin) platform for Python unit test generation; this code base contains the Pynguin code as well as the CodaMOSA algorithm.
+If you would like to use or build on top of the Pynguin unit test generation part of CodaMOSA, consider building directly off of Pynguin; it is more frequently maintained than CodaMOSA.**

-The main files added/modified to implement CodaMOSA are:
+The main files added to implement CodaMOSA are:
 ```
 - pynguin/generation/algorithms:
    - codamosastrategy.py: the modified version of mosastrategy.py that implements (1) tracking of coverage plateaus and (2) invoking Codex to generate new testcases.